LulDelRey/node_challenge/readme.md

 - #### Create authors:

-  - Need to be authenticate with an admin user
+  - Need to be authenticated with an admin user

   - Enpoint expects name, email, password, picture and role on the request body